What is Chondromalacia Patella?

 Grades of Chondromalacia Patella

-- Grade 1 : At this initial stage, the cartilage surface becomes softened, but no visible damage occurs.
-The cartilage may appear intact on imaging, but microscopic changes are present.
-Clinically, patients may experience minor discomfort during activities involving prolonged knee flexion, such as sitting with bent knees or kneeling.
-Pain tends to be intermittent and mild.
+At this initial stage, the cartilage surface is softened but without visible damage.
+The cartilage may appear intact on imaging, though microscopic changes are present.
+Patients may have mild chondromalacia patella symptoms such as minor discomfort during prolonged knee flexion (e.g., sitting with bent knees, kneeling).
+Pain is usually intermittent and mild.

-- Grade 3 : At this stage, the cartilage damage becomes more substantial, with visible erosion and fissuring.
-MRI scans might reveal irregularities in the cartilage surface and underlying bone marrow edema.
-Patients experience moderate to severe pain, especially during activities that stress the patellofemoral joint, like jumping, prolonged sitting, or descending stairs.
+The cartilage damage becomes more pronounced with visible erosion and fissuring.
+MRI scans may reveal cartilage irregularities and bone marrow edema.
+Patients typically report moderate to severe chondromalacia patella pain, especially during activities stressing the patellofemoral joint, such as jumping, prolonged sitting, or descending stairs.

-- Grade 4 : In the most advanced stage, Grade 4, the cartilage damage extends significantly, exposing the underlying bone.
-This stage often involves severe erosion and full-thickness cartilage loss.
-MRI findings may include extensive cartilage fibrillation, bone marrow edema, and joint effusion.
-Patients experience persistent pain, swelling, and functional limitations.
+In this advanced stage, the cartilage loss is severe, with exposed underlying bone.
+MRI findings may include full-thickness cartilage loss, extensive fibrillation, bone marrow edema, and joint effusion.
+Patients often experience persistent pain, swelling, and significant functional limitations associated with advanced chondromalacia patella.

-MRI Findings : Magnetic Resonance Imaging (MRI) is a cornerstone in diagnosing and grading chondromalacia patella.
+MRI Findings: Magnetic Resonance Imaging (MRI) is a cornerstone in diagnosing and grading chondromalacia patella.
 It can identify cartilage changes, reveal the extent of cartilage erosion, and assess bone changes associated with the condition.
+An MRI chondromalacia patella scan provides critical insights for accurate evaluation.

 Chondromalacia patellae grades II–IV in various patients.